huggingface/diffusers/docs/source/en/tutorials/fast_diffusion.md

 image = pipe(prompt, num_inference_steps=30).images[0]
 ```

 `torch.compile` offers different backends and modes.
 As we’re aiming for maximum inference speed, we opt for the inductor backend using the “max-autotune”. “max-autotune” uses CUDA graphs and optimizes the compilation graph specifically for latency.
+Using CUDA graphs greatly reduces the overhead of launching GPU operations.
+It saves time by using a mechanism to launch multiple GPU operations through a single CPU operation.

 Specifying fullgraph to be True ensures that there are no graph breaks in the underlying model, ensuring the fullest potential of `torch.compile`.

 Using SDPA attention and compiling both the UNet and VAE reduces the latency from 3.31 seconds to 2.54 seconds.